alicewriteswrongs/old-blog/_posts/2016-02-25-open-pull-requests-on-github-from-the-command-line.markdown

 find branches containing our commit of interest gets slow).
 If you're on a Mac you should be able to just replace `xdg-open` with `open`.

-Disclaimer: I'm bad a shell stuff, it's not my fault if you blow something up.
+Disclaimer: I'm bad at shell stuff, it's not my fault if you blow something up.